Skip to content

 sql:

-connection: primary # Reference by name
+connectionName: primary # Reference by name -- must match key in sql_connections in ~/.kdeps/config.yaml

 queries: